California bar investigating Trump lawyer for ethic breaches - NewsBreak

 “A number of individuals and entities have brought to the State Bar’s attention press reports, court filings, and other public documents detailing Mr. Eastman’s conduct,” Cardona said.
 “We want to thank those who took the time to bring to our attention this information, which serves as the starting point for our investigation."

 The State Bar said Eastman knows about the investigation.
 But attempts to reach him on Tuesday were unsuccessful.
-There was no answer at a phone number listed for his law office in Anaheim and no way to leave a message.2 prosecutors in charge of Trump criminal investigation resign
+There was no answer at a phone number listed for his law office in Anaheim and no way to leave a message.

 Eastman has been a member of the California Bar since 1997, according to the Bar's website.
 He was a law clerk for U.S. Supreme Court Justice Clarence Thomas and a founding director of the Center for Constitutional Jurisprudence, a law firm affiliated with the Claremont Institute.